Bargaining in Bali…You Must Read This

 - Don’t shop at midday as it’s too hot to walk the streets – wait till the afternoon or early evening.
 Shops stay open late in Bali.

-- If you buy wood carvings these may be hard to bring them back in Singapore.
+- If you buy wood carvings these may be hard to bring them back if you are leaving Indonesian and heading to another country.

 - Most vendors will gift wrap or bubble wrap fragile items if you ask them to.